segross/UnrealImGui/README.md

 Content of this repository needs to be placed in the *Plugins* directory under the project root: *[Project Root]/Plugins/ImGui/*.
 After you compile and run you should notice that *ImGui* module is now available.

 Note that plugins can be also placed in the engine directory *[UE4 Root]/Engine/Plugins/* but I didn't try it with this project.

+If you want to use NetImgui, instead of please look at the [How to Set up NetImgui](#how-to-set-up-netimgui).

 ### Setting module type